Nithurshen/nithurshen-capstone-MAT496/README.md

 This project serves as a foundational template for any "AI Co-pilot" application that requires reading external data, making decisions, and acting on the world with human supervision.

-A sample run of the project:
+A sample run of the project using the CLI Interface:

 ```commandline
 /Users/nithurshen/SNU/nithurshen-capstone-MAT496/.venv/bin/python /Users/nithurshen/SNU/nithurshen-capstone-MAT496/main.py